More than 21.80 crore vaccine doses provided to States / UTs

-More than 1.90 crore doses still available with States/UTs to be administered
+More than 1.80 crore doses still available with States / UTs to be administered

 New Delhi (The Hawk): As part of the nationwide vaccination drive, Government of India has been supporting the States and UTs by providing them COVID Vaccines free of cost.
 In addition, the Govt. of India has also been facilitating direct procurement of vaccines by the States/UTs.
 Vaccination is an integral pillar of the comprehensive strategy of Government of India for containment and management of the pandemic, along with Test, Track, Treat and COVID Appropriate Behaviour.